levany/Levan_Snax_AirHockey_Interview/Readme.txt

 more than everything else,

 For the sake of simplicity,
-I Made assumptions and took liberties.
-I wouldnt do in a real world project.
+I Made assumptions and took liberties that I wouldnt do in a real world project.

 for example - all classes are gameobjects with monobehaviours that sit in the main scene.
               this may cause unnecessary overhead, but its neglegable for this project.

-              the benefit is that you can easily see and understand and even inspect all the parts of this project right infront of you in the hirarchy.
+              the benefit is that you can easily see and understand and even inspect all the parts of this project right in front of you in the hirarchy.

-And More important -
+More important -

+I split the app to 2 "package" folders : "App" and "Game".

-I Also wanted to showcase different design approaches, so, Everything that is "App" related (general flow, data, menues) - is designed in MVC (model-view-controller).
+I wanted to showcase different design approaches. so, Everything that is "App" related (general flow, data, menues) - is designed in MVC (model-view-controller).
-Everything that is "Game" related (game entities, etc) - is designed in straigth foward "Entity-Component-Hirarchy"
+Everything that is "Game" related (game entities, etc) - is designed in a straight foward "Entity-Component" Hirarchy

-for this,
-i split the app to 2 "packages" (folders) : "App" and "Game".

 ------------------------------------------------------------------------
 top 10 things to know: